joinpursuit/Pursuit-Core-iOS/units/unit01/lesson-01-env-and-tools/README.md

 ---

+## Laptop Account

+If you are using a loaner laptop we suggest you create your own user account.

+Creating your own account on a mac:

+1. Choose Apple menu > System Preferences, then click Users & Groups.
+1. Click the lock icon to unlock it, then enter an administrator name and password.
+1. Click the Add button below the list of users.
+1. Click the New Account pop-up menu, then choose a type of user. ...
+1. Enter a full name for the new user.

 ### Apple Developer Account

 The free tier Apple developer account enables most of Apple development features except a few including deploying applications to the App Store and configuring Push Remote Notifications.
 The cost of the Paid membership is $99 per year.
 Sign up and create a developer account [here](https://developer.apple.com/programs/how-it-works/).